Jieqianyu/FGIC/README.md

-# Image classification on instant noodles.
+# Fine-grained image classification on rpc.